Authing/Authing/README.md

 - You are looking for an identity solution that will help you stay on top of the constantly growing compliance requirements of SOC2, GDPR, OpenID Connect, and others.
 - You want to use analytics to track users on your site or application.
 You plan on using this data to create funnels, measure user retention, and improve your sign up flow.

-# **Which industry standards does Authing use?**

-Once upon a time, when computers were standalone systems, all the authentication and user data lived in a single machine.
-Times have changed, and now you can use the same login information across multiple apps and sites.
-This has been achieved through widespread adoption of identity industry standards across the web.

-These are a set of open specifications and protocols that specify how to design an authentication and authorization system.
-They specify how you should manage identity, move personal data securely, and decide who can access applications and data.

-The identity industry standards that we use here in Authing are:

-- **OAuth 2**: an authorization standard that allows a user to grant limited access to their resources on one site, to another site, without having to expose their credentials.
-You use this standard every time you log in to a site using your Google account and you are asked if you agree with sharing your email address and your contacts list with that site.
-- **Open ID Connect**: an identity layer that sits on top of OAuth 2 and allows for easy verification of the user's identity, as well the ability to get basic profile information from the identity provider.
-- **JSON Web Tokens**: an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
-- **Security Assertion Markup Language (SAML)**: an open-standard, XML-based data format that allows businesses to communicate user authentication and authorization information to partner companies and enterprise applications their employees may use.

 ## Features

 1. Mainstream third-party social login integrations;